animehunter123/copypasta2/README.md

 * Open a web browser to localhost:3000, and upload a file or a note, and it will save those to ./data/files or ./data/notes

 # Todo
-* navbar dropdown for ALL/FILES/NOTES needs to be ontop all the time if clicked, not just on hover, it also needs to filter correctly again (it has a memoization bug at the moment)
 * perhaps consider a upload progress bar for large files up to max which is 50mb intentionally for now

 * TST: Do a test to ensure 14 day'eth old'eth card got deleted'eth!